 - 2. Moreover, an iterator always either refers (implicitly) to some element in the collection, or is at the end of the collection.
 If a collection has several iterators, each has its own position relative to the collection. - 3.
-An iterator has three basic responsibilities: - a) Report whether or not it currently refers to an element of the collection. - b) If it does refer to an element of the collection, provide access to that element - c) Advance to the next element of the collection - 4.
-An iterator provides access to the elements of the collection is some order that is defined by the underlying collection but which always satisfies certain properties. - a) A newly-constructed iterator always refers to the "first" element of the collection.
-(Where "first" is defined by the underlying collection - e.g. if the collection is a Set, the choice may appear arbitrary but actually obeys some consistent rule that the user of the iterator need not be aware of.) - b) If the iterator is used to systematically visit each element of the collection (by repeatedly accessing the current element and advancing to the next), every element of the collection will be visited exactly once in some collection-specified order, and then the iterator will become past the end of the collection.
+An iterator has three basic responsibilities: - a) Report whether or not it currently refers to an element of the collection. - b) If it does refer to an element of the collection, provide access to that element - c) Advance to the next element of the collection

+- 4. An iterator provides access to the elements of the collection is some order that is defined by the underlying collection - but which always satisfies certain properties. - a) A newly-constructed iterator always refers to the "first" element of the collection.
+(Where "first" is defined by the underlying collection - e.g. if the collection is a Set, the choice may appear arbitrary but actually obeys some consistent rule that the user of the iterator need not be aware of.) - b) If the iterator is used to systematically visit each element of the collection (by repeatedly accessing the current element and advancing to the next), every element of the collection will be visited exactly once in some collection-specified order, and then the iterator will become past the end of the collection. - 5.
+If code is written to access all the elements of a collection through an iterator, and the kind of collection is changed, the only other code that may (or may not) need to be changed is the code that asks the collection to create the iterator. - E. The java.util package defines an Iterator interface, and each of the collections it supports have an iterator() method that creates a new iterator and returns it. - 1.
+The Java iterators differ slightly from the responsibilities I have presented above: - a) The operations of accessing the current element and moving on to the next element are combined in a single method. - b) An iterator can also support a method for removing the last element visited from the collection. - c) Thus, the Java Iterator interface contains three methods

-- 5. If code is written to access all the elements of a collection through an iterator, and the kind of collection is changed, the only other code that may (or may not) need to be changed is the code that asks the collection to create the iterator. - E. The java.util package defines an Iterator interface, and each of the collections it supports have an iterator() method that creates a new iterator and returns it. - 1.
-The Java iterators differ slightly from the responsibilities I have presented above: - a) The operations of accessing the current element and moving on to the next element are combined in a single method. - b) An iterator can also support a method for removing the last element visited from the collection. - c) Thus, the Java Iterator interface contains three methods - (1) hasNext() true unless past the end of the collection - (2) next() combines accessing the current element with moving on to the next - (3) remove() remove from the collection the last element that was returned by next().
-An iterator for a particular type of collection is not required to actually support this operation. - 2.
+- (1) hasNext() true unless past the end of the collection - (2) next() combines accessing the current element with moving on to the next - (3) remove() remove from the collection the last element that was returned by next().
+[An iterator for a particular type of collection is not required to actually support this operation.] - 2.
 As you discovered in lab, you cannot create an iterator for a Map directly.
 That's because a Map actually involves two collections a collection of keys, and a collection of values plus an association between members of the two collections.
-Thus, to iterate over a Map, you must use the Map's keySet() or values() method to get access to the appropriate set, and then get an iterator from it. - F. We have seen the Iterator pattern used in another place.
-Where?
-ASK
+Thus, to iterate over a Map, you must use the Map's keySet() or values() method to get access to the appropriate collection, and then get an iterator from it. - F. An example of making use of the Iterator pattern - 1.
+Handout Discuss Iterator demo code - 2.
+Run it - 3.
+Go over it - 4.
+AN IMPORTANT NOTE: Unless one is building a collections package, one normally doesn't have to actually implement iterators just use them.
+The implementation is include here so you can see how iterators actually work. - G. A year from now, you will be learning how collections are actually implemented, and will use C++.
+The C++ standard library also defines iterators, which work the same way, though the names of the methods are different: